 Semple R et al., 2010.
 A Randomized Trial of Mindfulness-Based Cognitive Therapy for Children: Promoting Mindful Attention to Enhance Social-Emotional Resiliency in Children.
 Journal of Child and Family Studies, 19:2, 218-229

 Emotional distress is a common co-morbid condition of diabetes.
 Approximately 20 to 40% of people with type 1 or type 2 diabetes are affected by emotional distress, which can consist of symptoms of depression, anxiety, and diabetes-specific distress.
-Emotional distress has been shown to result in a lower quality of life as well as a more negative appraisals of insulin therapy.
+Emotional distress has been shown to result in a lower quality of life.
 In addition, depression is associated with suboptimal self-care behaviors, suboptimal glycemic control, adverse cardiovascular outcomes, and higher mortality rates.
 Although the emotional problems in diabetic patients have received increasing attention in the last decade, they are still often not recognized in clinical practice and remain untreated.

 One randomized control trial has shown that MBCT is more effective than treatment as usual in reducing stress, depressive symptoms, and anxiety, and in improving quality of life, both mental and physical.
 However, the authors found no significant effect on HbA1c (glycated haemoglobin) or diabetes-specific distress.
 Nevertheless patients with elevated diabetes distress in the MBCT group did show a decrease in diabetes distress (P = 0.07, d = 0.70) compared with the control group.

 Grigsby et al., 2002.Prevalence of anxiety in adults with diabetes: a systematic review.
 J Psychosom Res; 53:1053–1060. pmid:12479986